RavenousLegs

 Homestays - Markha Valley trek in Ladakh

-Many locals welcome the trekkers to their tented teahouses near their homes on the Markha Valley route.
-They serve basic food - maggi (noodle), tea, dal (lentil soup) and rice.
-The trekkers can let their hair down and dry their shoes while relishing hot served lunch.
+Many locals in the Markha Valley region warmly welcome trekkers to their tented teahouses near their homes.
+These teahouses offer basic food items such as maggi (noodles), tea, dal (lentil soup), and rice.
+Trekkers can relax, let their hair down, and dry their shoes while enjoying a hot, freshly served lunch.

 Teahouses - Markha Valley trek in Ladakh